haanirafeeque/Simple-Event-Management-website/README.md

 - 🎉 **Modern Event Landing Page** – Clean and attractive design to showcase events.
 - 📝 **Registration Panel** – Allows users to register for events with form validation.
 - 🔗 **Redirection Functionality** – Smooth redirection to a confirmation or details page after successful registration.
-- 📱 **Fully Responsive Design** – Optimized for all screen sizes and devices.
 - 💬 **Interactive UI Elements** – JavaScript-powered animations and effects for enhanced user experience.

 ---